Our Corporate Partners

 Since its founding in the early 1990s, the Rainwater Charitable Foundation has focused on helping children in the United States; specifically, those with the greatest needs.
 Believing that a high-quality education can transform the life trajectories of children and families, The Rainwater Charitable Foundation currently focuses on improving public education for children from birth through 12th grade by concentrating our efforts on early childhood education and school leadership.
 The Foundation incubated and then launched REAL School Gardens as an independent nonprofit organization in 2007 and remains a strong supporter 10 years later.

-Funding from the Sprouts Healthy Communities Foundation is supporting outdoor classroom projects in Atlanta, Dallas and Nashville, and the development of a nutrition education curriculum to be integrated into our teacher training programs.
+Funding from the Sprouts Healthy Communities Foundation is supporting outdoor classroom projects in Atlanta, Dallas, and Charlotte, and the development of a nutrition education curriculum to be integrated into our teacher training programs.

 Funding from Target’s new Wellness initiative is supporting the installation of six outdoor classrooms and teacher training programs in Atlanta, Baltimore, Charlotte and Dallas.